-Brokers are encouraged to manage their account's enrollments via the Internet by establishing online access with HPHC through the Employer Account.
-Brokers are provided with a Username and Password that gives them online access to their accounts' rosters 24 hours a day, 7 days a week.
-Through their Employer Account access, brokers can:
+Brokers are encouraged to manage their clients' employee enrollments on-line via their Broker Account.
+Brokers are provided with a username and password that gives them online access to their accounts' rosters 24 hours a day, 7 days a week.
+Through their Broker Account access, brokers can:

-- Download a roster of enrollees awaiting approval, denied enrollees or active enrollees (rosters can be saved to a spreadsheet and sorted as needed). - Compare their account's membership roster with HPHC's enrollment using an online roster verification tool. - · Verify a new enrollee's information and then approve, deny or hold applications for later action. - Add or terminate subscribers and their dependents. - Edit subscriber and dependent information. - View the Schedule of Benefits. - · Set up administrative access for the benefits representatives at their company.
+- Download a roster of enrollees awaiting approval, denied enrollees or active enrollees (rosters can be saved to a spreadsheet and sorted as needed) - · Compare their account's membership roster with HPHC's enrollment using an online roster verification tool - · Verify new enrollee information and then approve, deny or hold applications for later action - · Add or terminate subscribers and their dependents - Edit subscriber and dependent information - View the Schedule of Benefits - Set up administrative access for the benefits representatives at their company

 The Employer Account puts you in control of enrollments, changes and terminations and ensures that the changes you enter are reflected in time for HPHC to produce an accurate monthly invoice.
 Enrollment policies and eligibility requirements must be followed to ensure coverage.
+Brokers also have access to their clients' Employer Accounts.
 Contact your Broker/Employer Services coordinator for more information at 800-637-4751.